 Irish DNA Atlas

-The Irish DNA Atlas is a population DNA study of the island of Ireland, run by researchers at the Royal College of Surgeons in Ireland in collaboration with the Genealogical Society of Ireland.
+The Irish DNA Atlas is a population DNA study of the island of Ireland, run by researchers at RCSI in collaboration with the Genealogical Society of Ireland.
 Participants of the study provide a saliva sample (from which we can extract genetic data) and genealogical data (which provides recent ancestry information).
 Analysis of this genealogical information by the Genealogical Society of Ireland allows the selection of participants whose eight great-grandparents have all been born within 50km of each other – meaning that the recent genetic and genealogical ancestry each Irish DNA Atlas participant is representative of a specific location within Ireland.

 The Irish DNA Atlas is a biobank designed to facilitate research into the population genetics and history of Ireland.
 Information about a population's past, such as population size, historical migrations and communities within the population, can leave footprints in the collective genome of that population.
 Studying the current genetic variation can reveal these footprints and shed light on past events.
 The footprints of this history can also impact the frequency of particular genetic diseases in a population.
 Therefore, a greater understanding a population's genetic diversity and history can aid the research into the genetics of disease in a population.
 Such work can help explain why particular communities have elevated rates of specific diseases and provide a foundation for better treatments.